Rail transport in Denmark: Copenhagen Metro

 The Copenhagen Metro is an automated, 24-hour rapid transit system which serves Denmark's capital city, Copenhagen.
 It began operation in 2002.
 It is also the only rapid transit system in Denmark.
 As of March 2020, the system consists of four lines: M1, M2, M3 and M4.
 Planning of the Metro started in 1992 as part of the redevelopment plans for Ørestad with construction starting in 1996, and stage 1, from Nørreport to Vestamager and Lergravsparken, opened in 2002.
 Stage 2, from Nørreport to Vanløse, opened in 2003, followed by stage 3, from Lergravsparken to Lufthavnen, in 2007.

 The City Circle Line is an entirely underground 15.5 km loop through central Copenhagen and Frederiksberg with 17 stops.
 It does not share any track with the M1 and M2 lines, but intersect them at Kongens Nytorv and Frederiksberg stations.
 With the City loop opened, the Metro expects that its ridership should almost double from its 2016 levels to 116 million annual passengers.

 A fourth line, M4, will be developed into a separate line between 2020 and 2024, as extensions of the Cityringen to Nordhavn and Sydhavn open.
 The two-stop three-kilometre-long line to Nordhavn opened in March 2020.
 The extension adds an interchange with Nordhavn S-train station.
-The five-stop, 4.5 km, extension to Sydhavn is also under construction, with planned opening in 2024.
+The five-stop extension to Sydhavn opened on 22 June 2024.
 The Sydhavn line will terminate at Ny Ellebjerg where it will create a new regional rail transport hub by connecting the metro system to the S-train network, regional trains, and long-distance trains on the current lines and the upcoming high speed Copenhagen-Ringsted railway.
 Once these extensions are complete, Metro expects the daily ridership to triple from its current level of 200,000 riders per weekday to 600,000 riders per weekday in 2030.